 [sometimesp-] designating or of the sixth and last geologic period of the Paleozoic Era, characterized by the formation of Pangea, glaciation in the Southern Hemisphere, development of mountains, esp. in the Appalachians, and an increase in the diversity of land plants and animals

 "Permian."
 YourDictionary, n.d.
 Web.
 16 October 2018. <http://www.yourdictionary.com/Permian>.

 Permian. (n.d.).
 Retrieved October 16th, 2018, from http://www.yourdictionary.com/Permian

-Of or belonging to the geologic time, system of rocks, or sedimentary deposits of the seventh and last period of the Paleozoic Era, characterized by the formation of the supercontinent Pangaea, the rise of conifers, and the diversification of reptiles and ending with the largest known mass extinction in the history of life.
-See Table at geologic time.
+Of, relating to, or being the period of geologic time from about 299 to 251 million years ago, the seventh and last period of the Paleozoic Era.
+The Permian Period is characterized by the formation of the supercontinent Pangaea, the first modern conifers, and the diversification of reptiles.
+It ended with the largest known mass extinction in the history of life. geologic time

 The Permian limestones and marls occupy a strip in E.